evanstech12345/evanstech12345/README.md

 ---------------------------------------------
                                             /
 What I am working on                       /
- - python:password graph with matplotlib  /
+ - python:making a a db to store secrete files/
-- javascript: tip calculator            /
+- javascript: Weather app.             /
  - swift: TBD                         /
  - HTML/CSS: TBD               🧑‍💻    /
 -----------------------------------/